OpenDominion/OpenDominion/README.md

 OpenDominion aims to be a free and open source clone of Dominion and is written in PHP on the [Laravel 5.4](https://laravel.com/) framework.

-## Story

-*"A great many years ago, great Dragons ravaged the lands.
-The races of good and evil set aside their differences and joined with the mysterious Planewalkers to vanquish the growing Dragon threat.
-Years later, the undead Lich King Nox used a tome of power to raise the dragon spirits.
-The undead dragons again fueled terror across the lands, but the tome was stolen by the forces of Good and used to summon Titans to combat the dragon plague.
-The war raged on, and years since their disappearance, the Planewalkers reappeared, banishing the dragons and titans to other planes of existence.
-This time, though, the Planewalkers came not to aid, but to conquer.
-Opening a planar gate to their world, Nox stepped through and began his own conquest.
-Forced to retreat home, the Planewalkers left carnage and a new, evil army under Nox's control.*

-*Other races have risen up and grown in power over the years.
-The forests run wild with the growth of the Sylvans.
-The oceans fill with the vast armies of Lizardfolk.
-From the frosted mountain peaks emerged the magical powers of the Icekin, and from cavernous depths arose the Firewalkers.
-Orcs, Goblins, Elves and Dwarves also share the land, amongst others, fighting between themselves and other forces in endless war.*

-*Around the lands, these and other races strive for power, battling one another for territory and strength.
-What will happen this round?
-Will Goblin hordes rampage through the lands?
-Or will the Humans crusade over the lands ruled by the Undead?
-Will another force rise out of the ashes to dominate the lands?
-Create a Dominion now, and add your forces to the battle.
-The fate of the world may hinge on your decision."* <sup>[\[1\]](#notes-1)</sup>

 ## Progress

 Stuff that is implemented: